jack60612/jack60612.github.io/about.md

 permalink: /about/
 ---

-Im Jack from Chicago,IL  and i have been experementing with computers from a young age.
+Im Jack from Chicago,IL and i have been "experementing" with computers from a young age.

 ### More Information